Arrive in Toronto

 This morning you will pick up your hire car and leave Toronto heading east along Lake Ontario into the beautiful Thousand Islands region.
 It will take about three hours to reach your hotel for the next two nights in Gananoque, but you might want to stop en route in the lovely city of Kingston.
 Located at the mouth of the Cataraqui and St. Lawrence rivers, Kingston is known as the "Limestone City" for its grand 19th-century buildings, including the lakeside Kingston City Hall and Bellevue House National Historic Site.
 As you leave Kingston there is also Fort Henry National Historic Site a 19 century British military fort which guarded the city, harbour and entrance to the Rideau canal, where you can take a tour and might catch a military re-enactment.
 It’s a pleasant half hour drive from here to Gananoque.

-Hotel: Holiday Inn & Suites Gananoque or similar.
+Overnight: Holiday Inn & Suites Gananoque or similar.
 Upgrade to the Gananoque Inn & Spa

 Gananoque - Thousand Islands